If you are in the market for mixed use real estate, you are certainly not alone.

 Available mortgage and lender filters under the Debt tab include most recent mortgage amount, mortgage maturity date, mortgage origination date, and most recent lender.

 Mixed use real estate investors may also be interested in searching only for properties that are currently in pre-foreclosure.
 There are a few pre-foreclosure filters they can use including final judgement, Lis Pendens, and notice of default.
 Another available option here is the ability to search by date of auction.

 Search by Tenant Name or Tenant Type

-In the Tenant tab of Reonomy’s web app, you can search for properties based on who the tenant is—either by name (for example, “CVS”) or by tenant type.
-Tenant types can be searched by NAICS or SIC codes (for example, “Convenience Stores,” “Marketing Consulting Services,” or “Full-Service Restaurants”).
+In the Tenant tab of Reonomy’s web app, you can search for properties based on tenant name (for example “CVS”) or tenant type.
+Tenant types can be searched by NAICS or SIC codes (for example Convenience Stores, Marketing Consulting Services, or Full-Service Restaurants).

 Find Mixed Use Property Owner and Tenant Contact Information

 Once you narrow down a list of target mixed use properties with the help of the filters we discussed this far, you can quickly begin exploring each asset in more detail, including accessing the owner and tenant names, and their contact information.

 You can find these details by clicking into a property’s profile page and visiting the Ownership tab.
 Here you will be able to see the reported owning entity, which could be an individual, investment group, or an LLC.